Cloudy mornings and clear evenings on a gas giant exoplanet: Atmospheric Modeling

 We use the pyMultiNest sampler \cite{feroz} for parameter estimation from the observed spectra.
-The log-likehood function, $\ln(\mathcal{L})$, in our retrieval is defined as
+We define the log-likehood function, $\ln(\mathcal{L})$, in our retrieval as

-where $y^{morning}_i$ and $y^{evening}_i$ are the observed transit depth in the $i^{th}$ spectral channel and $\sigma$ denote their corresponding uncertainties.
-The $f^{evening}_i$ and $f^{morning}_i$ are the model transit depths from our retrieval model and $O$ is the offset parameter that we have allowed in our retrieval for the spectrum of the morning terminator.
+where $y^{\rm morning}_{i}$ and $y^{\rm evening}_{i}$ are the observed transit depth in the $i^{\rm th}$ spectral channel and $\sigma_{\rm morning/evening}$ denote their corresponding uncertainties.
+The $i$ parameter denotes each individual spectral channel.
+The $f^{\rm evening}_i$ and $f^{\rm morning}_i$ are the model transit depths from our retrieval model and $O$ is the offset parameter.
 We apply uniform priors on all 12 parameters, which is summarized in Table \ref{tab:retrieval}.
-We perform our retrievals with 2000 live points and use the custom convergence criteria of the pyMultiNest routine.
-Fig.~\ref{corner} shows the corner plot obtained from our retrieval, showing the posterior distribution of various parameters and the correlations between them.
-The median and 1$\sigma$ constraint on each parameter is also tabulated in Table \ref{tab:retrieval}.
-Fig.~\ref{limblimbret} also shows the median retrieved spectrum for each limb along with $\pm1\sigma$ and $\pm2\sigma$ envelopes.
-Our constraints on the $T(P)$ profile and the cloud properties of each limb are shown in Fig.~\ref{figtpclouds}.
-We note that we do not observe any species-specific cloud absorption feature in our spectrum.
-But as our observations demonstrate that the aerosols are composed of condensate clouds, we use the cloud species that are relevant for a planet of WASP-94A b's temperature in our analysis.
-The silicate component of the cloud might be composed of other Si- containing minerals such as fosterite or quartz, but this would have nearly no effect on any major conclusions of this work.
+We perform retrievals with 2000 live points and use evidence tolerance of 0.5 for convergence of the pyMultiNest routine.
+Fig.~\ref{limblimbret} shows the median retrieved spectrum for each limb along with $\pm1\sigma$ and $\pm2\sigma$ envelopes.
+Fig.~\ref{corner} shows the posterior probability distribution of the parameters and the correlations between them.
+The median and 1$\sigma$ constraint on each parameter are listed in Table \ref{tab:retrieval}.
+The $T(P)$ profile and the cloud properties of each limb are shown in Fig.~\ref{figtpclouds}.
+We cannot determine the specific species responsible for the clouds from our observed spectrum.
+Silicate clouds might be composed of other Si- containing minerals such as fosterite (Mg$_2$SiO$_4$) or quartz (SiO$_2$) rather than MgSiO$_3$, but this does not affect our conclusions.

-Fig.~\ref{contribution} ({\bf A}) and ({\bf B}) shows the contribution function as a function of pressure and wavelength for the evening and morning limb of the planet, respectively.
-These contribution functions are calculated by the derivative of the wavelength and pressure dependent transmittance values with respect to pressure in the best-fit model from the 1.5D retrieval.
-These show that the evening limb transmission spectrum is sensitive to pressure ranges between $\sim$4-0.01 mbars whereas the morning limb transmission spectrum is sensitive to a much lower and narrower pressure range of $\sim$0.01-0.001 mbars.
+Fig.~\ref{contribution}A-B show the atmospheric pressures that contribute to the observed spectra as a function of wavelength for the evening and morning limb of the planet.
+These contribution functions were calculated from the derivative of the wavelength and pressure dependent atmospheric transmittance, with respect to pressure in the best-fitting model from the 1.5D retrieval following previous work \cite{rustamkulov23}.
+The contribution function measures the relative contribution of a pressure layer to the transmission spectrum for a given wavelength.
+We find that the evening limb spectrum is sensitive to pressure ranges between $\sim$0.01 to 4~mbar whereas the morning limb spectrum is sensitive to $\sim$0.001 to 0.01~mbar.